axonops/async-python-cassandra/docs/api.md

 Execute a query and return results as an async stream for memory-efficient processing of large result sets.

+**⚠️ CRITICAL**: Streaming result sets MUST be properly closed to prevent memory leaks.
+The streaming implementation uses callbacks that create circular references.
+Always use a context manager or ensure proper cleanup.

 **Parameters:**
 - `query`: The CQL query to execute
 - `parameters`: Query parameters (for prepared statements)